vernisaz/simhttp/README.md

 **hyper**.
 Obviosly SimHttp is CI/CD friendly.

+The server is perfectly suitable for embedded development.
+You can deploy it on an embeded platform.
+CGI endoints can be developed in C or Rust.

 ## Building
 A RustBee script file is provided to build the server.
 There are 4 dependencies from the micro libraries (crate) pool.
 They should be cloned and built first.